stevencombs/retrocombs.github.io/_drafts/2016-08-08-create-chip-gpio-terminal-server.md

   - category
 ---

-The [C.H.I.P.](http://www.getchip.com) packs a lot of computing power into a small board that also include Bluetooth and Wi-Fi.
+The [C.H.I.P.][1] packs a lot of computing power into a small board that also include Bluetooth and Wi-Fi.
 It's the prefect combination of small size and performance to power a tracked robotic platform.

 I've built a tracked robotic platform that was to use an Arduino; however the Arduino is just a bit too and and does not include Bluetooth and Wi-Fi.
 Believe it or not, I can also purchase the C.H.I.P. for less than the cost of the Arduino which does not include Bluetooth and Wi-Fi.

-My hope is that the C.H.I.P. will serve masterfully as the brain behind my tracked robotic platform and provide expandibility that an Arduino cannot.
-The challenge will be to replicate the [Arduino motor sheild](http://amzn.to/2bd7rBX) and interface with the [range detector](http://amzn.to/2aJTgTH) I currently use.
+My hope is that the C.H.I.P. will serve masterfully as the brain behind my tracked robotic platform and provide expandability that an Arduino cannot.
+The challenge will be to replicate the [Arduino motor sheild][2] and interface with the [range detector][3] I currently use.

 Before I add the C.H.I.P. to my tracked robotic platform, I will configure the C.H.I.P. as follows: